 Our patterns have been designed to enjoy each others company!
 So we have looked at each one and made sure it has friends in the collection.
-So they can hangout together.
+They can hangout together.

-To get you started and see how patterns play together we have put schemes together for each pattern.
-Showing how you can play with the, picking up hues and shapes within each and creating a visual flow through to other designs.
+To get you started and see how patterns play together we have put schemes for each pattern.
+These show how you can play with the print, picking up hues and shapes within each pattern and creating a visual flow through to other designs.
 There are different pallettes and patterns for each print so that you can take each one in several design directions.